top of page

 Although licorice root has several advantages, it is crucial to use it judiciously.
 Excessive intake of glycyrrhizin may result in adverse effects such as hypertension, hypokalemia, and fluid retention.
 Individuals with cardiovascular illness, renal disorders, or endocrine abnormalities should seek consultation from a healthcare professional before using licorice root.

 Deglycyrrhizinated licorice (DGL) is a safer alternative for individuals seeking advantages without associated hazards.
-This formulation preserves the therapeutic benefits of licorice while minimizing the likelihood of adverse effects.
+This formulation preserves the therapeutic benefits of licorice while minimising the likelihood of adverse effects.

 Licorice root is unequivocally a natural remedy for numerous health concerns.
 It may be a vital herbal ally for alleviating sore throats, addressing digestive issues, or enhancing skin health.
 Nevertheless, like all powerful treatments, it necessitates judicious application.
-By comprehending its advantages and constraints, one can utilize the therapeutic properties of licorice root cautiously and efficiently.
+By understanding its advantages and limitations, one can utilise the therapeutic properties of licorice root safely and effectively.

 FAQs